Prev Arrow Stocks

 What is HSBC Holdings plc?

-Why is HSBC Holdings plc going down?
+Why is HSBC Holdings plc going up?

 HSBC Price Chart